Carl S. Armato

 A native of Wilson, North Carolina, Emory graduated cum laude from Duke University as an Angier B. Duke Scholar, Duke University’s most prestigious academic scholarship.
 He received his law degree at the University of North Carolina at Chapel Hill School of Law on a Morehead Law Fellowship.

 Eric Eskioglu, M.D. is executive vice president and chief medical and scientific officer for Novant Health.
+He also serves as chief physician innovation officer of Novant Health Enterprises.
 He is responsible for providing strategic clinical and cultural leadership to ensure the delivery of high-quality, cost-effective and patient-centered care across the Novant Health system.
 Eskioglu is a practicing vascular neurosurgeon and previously served as senior vice president of neurosciences for Novant Health.

 Eskioglu has a unique aerospace engineering background combined with his clinical neurosurgical experience.
 Prior to his career in medicine, he was an aerospace engineer at AlliedSignal Aerospace Company and Boeing.
 Before joining Novant Health, Eskioglu worked at Physicians Regional Healthcare System in Naples, Florida and served as a neurosurgeon physician executive at Health Management Associates.
 There he established the region’s first comprehensive stroke center.
 Eskioglu has also served as the medical director for endovascular/vascular neurosurgery with at Lee Health in Fort Myers, Florida.
 He began his neurosurgical career at Vanderbilt University medical school as an assistant professor of neurological surgery.

 A native of Tucson, Arizona, Eskioglu earned a bachelor’s of science in mechanical and aerospace engineering from the University of Arizona.
 He received his medical degree, with Alpha Omega Alpha Medical Society honors, from the University of Kansas Medical School.
 Eskioglu was the first inaugural Fellow at the National Institutes of Health with Pfizer Clinical Research Scholars program in Bethesda, Maryland.
 He completed his neurosurgery residency at Vanderbilt University Medical Center and an additional endovascular/vascular neurosurgery fellowship at the University of Florida Health Shands Hospital.
+Eskioglu earned a Master of Business Administration from Vanderbilt University Owen Graduate School of Management.
 He is certified by the American Board of Neurological Surgery and a Fellow of the American Association of Neurological Surgeons (FAANS).

 John Gizdic is the executive vice president and chief business development officer for Novant Health.
 In his role, he oversees the development of Novant Health’s Eastern market and the corporate areas of integration, business development and sales, corporate health, and public safety.
 Gizdic is also responsible for the coastal region, including New Hanover Regional Medical Center (NHRMC).